 The political communication project studies how impressions of political candidates are formed by focusing on the role of media representations of them in conjunction with discussions on social media.

-There are two distinct components to this research: an analysis of elite behavior in the press, and an examination of how news coverage and Twitter commentary affect citizens’ impressions of the candidates.
+There are two distinct components to this research: understanding information that ‘sticks’ with the public, and an examination of how news coverage and Twitter commentary affect citizens’ impressions of the candidates.

 Elite behavior in the media

 In the analysis of elite behavior, researchers focus on the news content in the mainstream media for two weeks leading up to specific campaign events as well as two weeks after.
 They examine the construction of the news through journalists’ interactions with each other, prior to, during and after important campaign events through Twitter, the platform journalists now see as an essential part of their job.